Georgia unemployment flat in July, but jobs are up

 “Although the unemployment rate remained steady in July, it is promising to see positive growth in critical indicators like employment and jobs,” Georgia Commissioner of Labor Mark Butler said.
 “I believe you will soon see a gradual decrease in the unemployment rate as employment catches up with increases in labor force.”

-After 17 consecutive weeks above 100,000, the number of initial unemployment claims filed in Georgia was less than 100,000 last week for the fourth straight week.
+After 17 consecutive weeks above 100,000, the number of initial unemployment claims filed in Georgia was less than 100,000 last week (week of Aug.
+16) for the fourth straight week.
 First-time unemployment claims for the week ending Aug.
 15 were 58,099, down 4,236 from the previous week.

 Since March 21, the labor department has processed nearly 3.5 million initial unemployment claims, more than the last eight years combined.